pcluteijn/MazeLearning/README.md

 ## Getting Started

-All code has been written using Mathworks [MATLAB](https://www.mathworks.com/programs/trials/trial_request.html?ref=ggl&s_eid=ppc_5852767522&q=%2Bmathworks%20%2Bmatlab).
 Make sure to have all code stored in a single arbitrary directory, there are no dependencies other than the provided script files.

 ```
 excute runme.m
 ```

+## Built and Run With

+* [MATLAB](https://www.mathworks.com/programs/trials/trial_request.html?ref=ggl&s_eid=ppc_5852767522&q=%2Bmathworks%20%2Bmatlab) -  Multi-paradigm numerical computing environment and fourth-generation programming language.

 ## License